-In addition, the Compliance department prepares a summary annual report to the attention of the Board of Directors and Specialised Compliance Committee on the compliance situation of the Bank, according to Circular 12/552 requirements.
+In addition, the Compliance department prepares a summary annual report to the attention of the Board and Joint Specialised Committee on the compliance situation of the Bank, according to Circular 12/552 requirements.
 The document is approved by the Board of Directors and sent to the CSSF.
-In addition, the internal audit department is performing annual reviews on the MiFID and AML/CTF controls and triannual reviews on the compliance function.
+In addition, the internal audit department is performing annual reviews on the MiFID and AML/CFT controls and triannual reviews on the compliance function.
 The main objective of those reviews is to detect any deficiencies and ensuring they are remediated, by performing a follow-up of the issues detected and their remediation processes.